x-m-el/ember-data-table/README.md

 Visiting `http://localhost:4200/products` will now show the Raw Data Table.

 If the backend does not provide pagination details in `@model.meta` or total items in `@model.meta.count`, the total can be provided via `@total` to get working pagination buttons.

+See [serializer](/addon/serializer.js) for a serializer to use or use as inspiration to correctly parse meta information for pagination.

 ## How-to guides